Justin26l/VeryExpress/README.md

 # VeryExpress
-an generator that generate [Express](https://github.com/expressjs/express) rest-api app based on [jsonSchema](https://github.com/json-schema-org) and [openApi](https://github.com/OAI)
+a generator that generate [Express](https://expressjs.com/) rest-api app from [JsonSchema](https://json-schema.org/overview/what-is-jsonschema) and [OpenApi](https://www.openapis.org/) spec.

+## Related Project
+- [x] [json2mongoose](https://github.com/Justin26l/json2mongoose) - jsonSchema to Mongoose Model.
+- [ ] Front-End UI Generator

 ## Idea
 doing same things once is good,
-twice is okay, third times is wasting life.
+twice is okay, third is wasting life.

-all you need is define the `JsonSchema` and `openApi` spec.
+all you need is define the `JsonSchema` and modify the `OpenApi` spec it generate.

 ## JsonSchmea Setup
 at the root of schema :